uprate-tech/uprate/README.md

 ## Getting Started
 You can start by checking out our [project wiki](https://github.com/uprate-tech/uprate/wiki) for all the documentation created thus far.

-**Note:** We are still in early stages of writting all the documentation required to run a successful software development company, so we ask that you be patient and check in with us from time-to-time.
+**Note:** We are still in early stages of writing all the documentation required to run a successful software development company, so we ask that you be patient and check in with us from time-to-time.

 ## Our Other Efforts